abacusmodeling/abacus-develop/docs/index.rst

    contain the root `toctree` directive.

 =================================================
-Welcome to ABACUS Documentations!
+ABACUS Documentation
 =================================================

-ABACUS is an open-source DFT software supporting both plane wave and numerical atomic basis.
-Apart from single-point calculations, we also allow geometry optimization, ab-initio molecular dynamics and as well as molecular dynamics with classical force fields (CMD).
+ABACUS (Atomic-orbital Based Ab-initio Computation at UStc) is an open-source computer code package based on density functional theory (DFT).
+The package utilizes both plane wave and numerical atomic basis sets with the usage of norm-conserving pseudopotentials to describe the interactions between nuclear ions and valence electrons.
-ABACUS supports LDA, GGA and meta-GGA functionals, with hybrid functionals under development.
-We also provide a variety of functionalities for simulating complex materials, including DFT+U correction, VdW correction and implicit solvation model.
+ABACUS supports LDA, GGA, meta-GGA, and hybrid functionals.
+Apart from single-point calculations, the package allows geometry optimizations and ab-initio molecular dynamics with various ensembles.
+The package also provides a variety of advanced functionalities for simulating materials, including the DFT+U, VdW corrections, and implicit solvation model, etc.

-Written in C++, ABACUS strives to provide a general infrastructure to facilitate the application of novel machine learning-assisted DFT methods in molecular and material simulations.
-We have successfully implemented the DeePKS method, as well as interfaces to DP-GEN and DeepH.
+In addition, ABACUS strives to provide a general infrastructure to facilitate the developments and applications of novel machine-learning-assisted DFT methods (DeePKS, DP-GEN, DeepH, etc.) in molecular and material simulations.

 .. toctree::
    :maxdepth: 2